EnigmaCurry/d.rymcg.tech/wireguard/README.md

 You can make all traffic go through the VPN, or be selective (`WIREGUARD_ALLOWEDIPS`).

+You can also configure private services, running on any client, to be exposed to the internet through Traefik.

 ## Config

 Run `make config` to setup your `.env` file.